French Prepositions

 They were stopped by the police.

-J'envoie une lettre par avion.
+J’envoie la lettre par avion.

-I send a letter by plane.
+I’m sending the letter by plane.

 Elle prend son enfant par la main.